Quick Answer

 | Pencil2D | Open Source | No | Unlimited | Unlimited | Free |

 A few things jump out immediately.
-Only two tools on this list — OpenToonz and Pencil2D — are truly free with no restrictions on output quality or volume.
-Every browser-based tool imposes at least one significant limitation on the free plan, whether that is a watermark, a resolution cap, or an export limit.
+Knowlify is the best free starting point for animated explainers because it combines no watermark, 1080p output, and document-to-video automation.
+Only OpenToonz, Pencil2D, and Blender are truly free with no restrictions on output quality or volume, but they require real animation skill.
+Every other browser-based tool imposes at least one significant limitation on the free plan.

 What "Free" Really Means